Welcome to our article about monitoring Facebook pages!

 1. Go to Account > Social Connections in the navigation menu

-2. Under the Public tab in the Facebook Authentication section click "Add Account".
+2. Under the Monitored Connections tab in the Facebook Authentication section click "Add Account".

 4. Hover over the connected account and click on the ellipsis menu on the right-hand side.
-Select "Manage Facebook Pages to Monitor."
+Select "Manage Monitored Pages".

 5. A pop-up will appear.
-Copy and paste the Facebook Page URL you want to monitor and click "Add".
+Copy and paste the Facebook Page URL(s) you want to monitor and click "Add".
 Once you've finished adding the Facebook Pages you wish to track, click "OK".

 Facebook data collection and management